12 Top-Rated Things to Do in Winthrop, WA

 Visitors are welcome to tour the 42-acre site on their own, with the opportunity for guided tours throughout the summer.
 A viewing window in a two-story concrete building on the property enables a look at the adult salmon that return to the hatchery each year between May and late August.

-A particular reason to visit on the second Saturday of June is the Winthrop Kids Free Fishing Day.
-This free event offers children the chance to catch a fish out of the property's pond.
+The Winthrop Kids Free Fishing Day is one reason to visit on the second Saturday of June.
+This free event offers children the chance to catch fish out of the property's pond.
 It also features guided learning opportunities around the hatchery.
-The hatchery is accessible from town via the Methow Trails system.

 Address: 453 Twin Lakes Road, Winthrop, Washington